-The medium-term population forecasts for the Shire indicate population growth could range from 12,200 to 15,400 people by the year 2026.
+The medium-term population forecasts from 2015 for the Shire indicated population growth could range from 12,200 to 15,400 people by the year 2026.
+More recent data published in March 2019, forecasts the Shire's population to be between 11,845 and 14,640 by the year 2031, which is a slight reduction from previous forecasts.
 This growth will primarily occur within Onslow, Tom Price and Paraburdoo, maximising opportunities for new and existing residents to interact, and to use existing utilities, retail, commercial, recreational and community facilities.
 As a company town, Pannawonica is outside the scope of this Strategy, and any population changes in Pannawonica will be directed by Rio Tinto.